gvbarroso/iSMC/doc/README.md

 ### Number of splines knots

 The number of "knots" where to anchor the splines curves taming the coalescence rates over time (INTEGER).
-These knots are distributed in the temporal axis, and define the number of curves to fit (which os equal to the number of knots + 1).
+These knots are distributed in the temporal axis, and define the number of curves to fit (which is equal to the number of knots + 1).
 By default, they are constrained to be strictly positive, to have derivative equal to zero at each end and to meet the adjacent splints at the junction points (Inverse coalescence rates are then mapped from the splines curves at each defined time interval).

 If this writing seems to convoluted, note that in practice having between 2 and 3 knots is usually a good choice.